 An Elastic Network Interface (ENI) is a virtual network interface that can be attached to an ECS instance in a VPC.
-You can use an ENI to deploy a high-availability cluster, and perform low-cost failover and fine-grained network management in all Alibaba Cloud regions.
+You can use ENIs to deploy high-availability clusters and perform low-cost failovers and fine-grained network management.

-You can detach an ENI from a failed ECS instance and then attach it to another ECS instance to quickly redirect traffic from the failed instance to a backup instance, thereby quickly restoring your services.
+You can detach an ENI from a failed ECS instance and attach the ENI to another instance to redirect traffic destined for the failed instance to the backup instance.
+This allows quick recovery of services.

-You can configure multiple ENIs for an instance in any Alibaba Cloud region.
-For example, you can use some ENIs for internal management and other ENIs for Internet business access, so as to isolate confidential data from business data.
-You can also configure specific security group rules for each ENI based on the source IP address, protocols, ports, and more to achieve secured traffic control.
+You can configure multiple ENIs for an instance.
+For example, you can use some ENIs for internal management and other ENIs for Internet business access to isolate confidential data from business data.
+You can also configure specific security group rules for each ENI based on the source IP addresses, protocols, ports, and more to achieve traffic control.

 ENIs are classified into two types:

-The ENI created by default upon the creation of an instance in a VPC.
-The life cycle of the primary ENI is the same as that of the instance, and you cannot remove the primary ENI from the instance.
+A primary ENI is the ENI that is automatically created when an instance in a VPC is created.
+The life cycle of the primary ENI is the same as that of the instance, and you cannot detach the primary ENI from the instance.

 |Security group||1 to 5|

-- There is an upper limit on the number of ENIs that can be created for one account in each region.
-For more information, see Limits on ENIs.
+- A limited number of ENIs can be created for one account in each region.
+For more information, see the ENI limits section of Limits.

-- The ECS instance and its attached secondary ENI must be in the same zone and region, but can be in different VSwitches andsecurity groups.
+- The ECS instance and the secondary ENI you want to attach must be in the same zone and region, but can belong to different VSwitches and security groups.